sbshah97/Old-Blog/_posts/2017-02-27-introduction-to-git-part-3.markdown

 #
 no changes added to commit (use "git add" and/or "git commit -a")
 {% endhighlight %}

 * In this example, you can see that since both the users modified the file called team.html in the src folder a merge conflict has occurred.
-Now you can go to the file and see where the conflict is! if you open the file you will see a line as follows:
+Now you can go to the file and see where the conflict is!
+If you open the file you will see a line as follows:
 {% highlight git %}
 <<<<<<< HEAD
 <p> This repository is the work of Salman</p>